-This goes for retail pricing strategies as well as wholesale, and you do it by knowing how to price intelligently and brand your business.
+This goes for retail pricing strategies as well as wholesale, and you do it by knowing how to price intelligently and use these brand positioning examples to brand your business.

 Today’s [Part I] article will reveal the (first three) reasons how.
-Read Part II here.
+Read Part II, on competitive pricing strategy, here.

 Pricing Strategies In Marketing: 6 Reasons Competing On Price Is 3D – Dumb, Defeatist & Dull